-- Each Member and Sponsor receiving AHP subsidy through the competitive application program will be required to execute with the Bank documents in a form satisfactory to the Bank and meeting the requirements of the Regulation. - b.
+- 2) Each Member and Sponsor receiving AHP subsidy through the competitive application program will be required to execute with the Bank documents in a form satisfactory to the Bank and meeting the requirements of the Regulation. - b.
 A project's Sponsor must be qualified and able to perform its responsibilities as committed to in the application and must also: - In the case of rental projects, have an ownership interest in the project (including any leasehold, partnership, or controlling interest). - 2) In the case of owner-occupied projects, be integrally involved defined as exercising control in at least one of the following development activities: planning, development, or management of the project, or by qualifying borrowers and providing or arranging financing for owners of the units. - The Bank does not currently allow loan pools and revolving loan funds to participate in the AHP competitive application program. - d.
-The maximum amount of subsidy a project may apply for is \$2,000,000. - C. Application and Approval Process The Bank approves competitive program applications pursuant to the requirements detailed in 1291.5(e) - 1.
-Scoring system The Bank evaluates, scores, and rates AHP competitive program applications based on a scoring system adopted by the Bank consistent with Section 1291.5(d) of the AHP Regulation.
+The maximum amount of subsidy a project may apply for is \$1,500,000. - C. Application and Approval Process The Bank approves competitive program applications pursuant to the requirements detailed in 1291.5(e) - Scoring system The Bank evaluates, scores, and rates AHP competitive program applications based on a scoring system adopted by the Bank consistent with Section 1291.5(d) of the AHP Regulation.
 The scoring system allocates 100 available points among nine scoring criteria.
 Applications are scored based on the extent to which the proposed projects satisfy the scoring criteria.
 The Bank's scoring system is described in detail in the Scoring Guidelines set forth in Attachment B of this Implementation Plan.
-Attachment B is a part of this Implementation Plan and may only be amended in accordance with the regulatory requirements for amending the Implementation Plan. - Tie-Breaker Criterion-If enetwo or more projects receive identical scores, and those projects are not requesting more than the amount of funds that remain to be awarded, the Bank may rank those projects in descending order, based on the largest percentage of committed sources of funds, measured in dollars, over the total sources of funds.
-If an AHP application receives a numerical score identical to the score of another application in that funding round, and, if that application requests more subsidy than the amount of AHP funds that remain to be awarded, then the Bank shall approve that application as an alternate and exclude it from participation in the tie-breaking event. - 2.
-Feasibility and need-for-subsidy analysis The Bank evaluates the operational and financial feasibility of a project and the need for AHP subsidy, as required by Section 1291.5(c)(4) of the Regulation, using the Feasibility Guidelines set forth in Attachment A to this Implementation Plan.
+Attachment B is a part of this Implementation Plan and may only be amended in accordance with the regulatory requirements for amending the Implementation Plan.

+Tie-Breaker Criterion-If one or more projects receive identical scores, and those projects are not requesting more than the amount of funds that remain to be awarded, the Bank may rank those projects in descending order, based on the largest percentage of committed sources of funds, measured in dollars, over the total sources of funds.

+- 4-2\Feasibility and need-for-subsidy analysis The Bank evaluates the operational and financial feasibility of a project and the need for AHP subsidy, as required by Section 1291.5(c)(4) of the Regulation, using the Feasibility Guidelines set forth in Attachment A to this Implementation Plan.
 The Feasibility Guidelines include a set of development cost and financing criteria and related benchmark ranges, designed to guide the Bank in assessing a project's developmental feasibility and need for subsidy.
 Another set of benchmarks analyzes a rental project's operational feasibility.
-The Bank takes into account such other limits and restrictions on project costs and financing terms as required by the Regulation, including those pertaining to Member-provided property and services, and those related to the rates, points, fees and other charges for all loans financing a project. - Multiple applications for AHP subsidy - Members and Sponsors of incomplete projects with existing AHP awards, from FHLBank San Francisco, or another FHLBank, may submit new applications for these projects in a competitive round on condition that the existing subsidies are canceled and any previously disbursed subsidies are repaid. - 4.
-Modifications for additional subsidy-As an alternative to withdrawing an existing award and reapplying in a competitive round, Members and Sponsors may request additional subsidy using the Bank's modification process, subject to the availability of funds, Board approval, and certain other restrictions.
+The Bank takes into account such other limits and restrictions on project costs and financing terms as required by the Regulation, including those pertaining to Member-provided property and services, and those related to the rates, points, fees and other charges for all loans financing a project. - 3.
+Multiple applications for AHP subsidyApplication for additional subsidy Members and Sponsors of incomplete projects with existing AHP awards, from FHLBank San Francisco, or another FHLBank, may submit a-new applications for these projects in a competitive round to request additional subsidy-on condition that the existing subsidies are canceled and any previously disbursed subsidies are repaid.

+Members and Sponsors may also request additional subsidy using the Bank's modification process, subject to the availability of funds, Board approval and certain other restrictions.
 (See paragraph G.2).